Types of Fans and Range of Capacities

 Axial Fans

 Tube-axial fans consists of propeller-shaped blades and a drive motors mounted in tubes.
-The fans are build to implement in the ductwork.
+The fans are in general build to be implemented in the duct work.

 Vane-axial fans are variations of the tube-axial fans with air straightening vanes added in front of or behind the propeller blades.